Skip to main content

 • Gastrointestinal disorders

-All of the factors above, plus more, can lead to malnutrition for seniors.
 Sometimes, poor diets are caused by physical or mental changes.
-Other times, they are affected by our surroundings such as feeling alone or an inability to get to the store or prepare healthy meals.
+Other times, they are affected by our personal circumstances—such as social isolation or an inability to get to the store or prepare healthy meals.
 Often, the medication we take can affect our appetite or our ability to absorb key nutrients.
-And some medical conditions like dysphagia, which makes swallowing difficult or painful, may lead to malnutrition.
+And some medical conditions like dysphagia, which makes swallowing difficult or painful, can lead to malnutrition.

-These factors can quickly build on each other and make the problem worse.
+These common nutrition challenges can quickly build on each other and make the problem worse.
 For example, if you’re not getting the right nutrients, you might become more tired.
 Being tired might make it harder for you to shop, cook, and exercise.
-Together, these factors can cause you to lose lean body mass.
+Together, these factors can cause you to lose lean muscle mass.
 Add a hospitalization with surgery into the mix, and the impact on your health can worsen.

 FACT 4: You can’t always prevent or treat malnutrition by just eating more